vscode-icons/vscode-icons/README.md

 ## FAQs

+**I want to use the official API but I'm still seeing the custom API icons**

+You will have to disable the extension by executing the `Icons Disable` command.
+Then go to **File > Preferences > File Icon Theme > VSCode Icons**.

 **I have uninstalled the extension but icons are still there**

-*(This is only valid if you are using the custom funcionality)* Due to the fact that we're injecting code into VSCode core files and there's no way to detect when you're uninstalling the extension you will have to execute the `icons disable` command before uninstalling.
+*(This is only valid if you are using the custom funcionality)* Due to the fact that we're injecting code into VSCode core files and there's no way to detect when you're uninstalling the extension you will have to execute the `Icons Disable` command before uninstalling.
-In case you have already uninstalled you must install the extension again, run the `icons disable` command and uninstall again.
+In case you have already uninstalled you must install the extension again, run the `Icons Disable` command and uninstall again.

 **Tabs have disappeared.**